 - — A compromise name.
 For a family trying to honor Irish and Indian heritage, Hannah might suggest the boys’ name Kieran/Kiran, two names pronounced nearly the same way across the two cultures.

-— An homage name.
-If a family wants to honor recently deceased Great-Aunt Linda but doesn’t care for her name aesthetically, Hannah might suggest Kalinda, Linnea, or Rosalind.
+- — An homage name.
+If a family wants to honor Grandma Linda but doesn’t care for her name aesthetically, Hannah might suggest Kalinda, Linnea, or Rosalind.